 Tax Fees, Penalties & Audits Resulting from Inaccurate Financial Reporting

 One of the primary roles of a CPA is to review the general ledger of a company and complete the compliance required by the IRS.
 It is important that the accounting data received by the CPA is accurate and a true reflection of the state of the business.
 If the general ledger has incorrect data, and the CPA uses it to file returns, serious issues can arise in the form of penalties.
-Some examples where this occurs is in the area of payroll and sales tax compliance.
+Some examples where this occurs are in the area of payroll and sales tax compliance.
 Incorrect data could result in the company being audited by the IRS and/or state and local taxing authorities.

-Having accurate financial data and knowing that all the balance sheets have been reconciled allows the CEO to have peace of mind – assured that if these kinds of issues arise, the financial reporting is correct, up-to-date and audit ready.
+Having accurate financial data and knowing that all the balance sheets have been reconciled allows the CEO to have peace of mind – assured that if these kinds of issues arise, the financial reporting is correct, up-to-date and audit-ready.

-Third Party Advisors Rely on Your Company’s Financial Reports
+Third-Party Advisors Rely on Your Company’s Financial Reports

 Many businesses rely on the backing of banks, private investors, institutional investors and the federal government in the form of SBA loans.
 You must provide accurate data that complies with their requirements in order to maintain their support.